 - It’s solitaire when I want my mind to take a moment from going a million miles a second, and I’m not at home.

 - It’s Netflix or a book so I can escape.

-and these are just specific examples I remember.
+and these are just specific examples I remember or have used recently.

 But there is one specific bit that is visible for me- What OCD truly looks like for me- How it’s portrayed to the outside world.

 It’s trying to make sure my hands are busy.

 It’s picking at my skin because I need to flatten the imperfection.
 It’s also when I’m not even paying attention while getting more stressed or anxious, it’s something to “fiddle” with.
 So then it’s also using things to clean it or cover it up.